About this Exhibit

 About the Exhibit

-Exhibit idea and concept, overall design as well as texts and selection of photographs and documents are by Susanne Belovari (Ph.D, M.S., M.A.), Archivist for Reference and Collections, Digital Collections and Archives.
+Exhibit idea and concept, overall design as well as texts and selection of photographs and documents are by Susanne Belovari (Ph.D, M.S., M.A.), Archivist for Reference and Collections, Digital Collections and Archives (now Tufts Archival Research Center).
 A very good friend, professor emeritus Marianne Ferber, made her indelible mark on the text of the home page.
 The author is also indebted to Terry Maher who generously proofread all but one essay and pointed out new literature regarding Laurence Duggan.
 Any mistakes and omissions are of course solely the author's responsibility.

 Victoria Lee (A'11) executed the exhibit design by adapting a free web design by Igor Jovic as well as incorporating the beautiful wiki design of the Murrow Collection Home developed by Ilene Chen (Tufts University Information Technology).
 The Murrow Collection Home has been integrated with this exhibit.